Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Discussion and outlook

-In living systems, topological defects impact large-scale spatial organisation not only via distortion effects but also because defect points often trigger local responses through the localization of regulatory molecules that drive subsequent biological processes~\cite{ardavseva2022topological}.
-Examples include the activation of cell--death signals leading to localized cell extrusion~\cite{saw2017topological}, or the assembly of organisational centers during morphogenesis~\cite{hoffmann2022theory,guillamat2022integer}.
-For the mouse epiblast---a tissue made up of apico-basally polarised cells---we find that defects guide the formation of fluid-filled lumina.
-Even though lumina fulfill critical biological functions associated with tissue organisation and cell fate specification~\cite{durdu2014luminal,ryan2019lumen,kim2021deciphering}, it is an open question how their spatial arrangement within a tissue arises.
-The molecular processes that drive lumen formation in the epiblast as well as many other tissues~\cite{sigurbjornsdottir2014molecular}, such as the active pumping of osmolytes, localize to structures at the apical side of cells~\cite{paul2003na+,rathbun2020cytokinetic}.
-That defect points mark spatial regions where apical surfaces come together and lumina nucleate is therefore likely, and we indeed found that defect positions are quantitative parameter-free predictors of lumen nucleation sites in this system.
-Moreover, we accomplished inducing additional lumen nucleation sites by experimentally perturbing the boundary geometry beyond the transition point, where the correspondingly confined polar fluid acquires an additional defect structure.
+In living systems, the impact of topological defects on macroscopic spatial organisation is not limited to distortion effects; they can also localise regulatory molecules that drive subsequent biological processes~\cite{ardavseva2022topological}.
+Examples include the activation of cell--death signals leading to cell extrusion~\cite{saw2017topological}, or assembling organisational centres during morphogenesis~\cite{hoffmann2022theory,guillamat2022integer}.
+For the mouse epiblast---a tissue consisting of apico-basally polarised cells---we find that defects guide the formation of fluid-filled cavities.
+Although lumina fulfil critical biological functions in tissue organisation and cell fate specification~\cite{durdu2014luminal,ryan2019lumen,kim2021deciphering}, how their spatial arrangement within a tissue arises {\change has been} unclear.
+The molecular processes that drive lumen {\change initiation} in the epiblast as well as in numerous other tissues~\cite{sigurbjornsdottir2014molecular}, such as active osmolyte pumping, localise to structures at the apical side of cells~\cite{paul2003na+,rathbun2020cytokinetic}. {\change Moreover, lumen initiation requires trans-interactions between the apical-domain proteins of neighbouring cells, for example between the junctional complexes required to seal and eventually inflate the cavity.
+Topological defects {\change in the continuum field} at which the tails of the polarity arrows converge mark spatial locations where contacts between the apical surfaces of multiple cells are overall most likely to form.
+Despite the relatively small number of cells in the mouse epiblast, and the overall variability in the specific configurations of the cells across different embryos,} we indeed found that defect positions are quantitative parameter-free predictors of lumen nucleation sites in this system.
+Furthermore, we accomplished inducing additional lumen nucleation sites by experimentally perturbing the boundary geometry beyond the transition point, where the correspondingly confined polar fluid presents an additional defect.
 That the spatial distribution of early luminal structures follows the predicted geometry-dependent changes suggests that embryo shape regulates lumen formation via orientational effects.
-Lumen formation could serve as a shape-sensing checkpoint mechanism in the embryo that determines successful development of the amniotic cavity.
+Lumen formation might therefore serve as a shape-sensing checkpoint mechanism in the embryo, determining successful amniotic cavity development.